 |Cruise Speed:||115 mph|

-On 7 October 2000, the above An-2 aircraft, s/n ANATDSR-IR-16550 model 1975,was provided to the museum by Mike Alex, a long time volunteer and supporter of March Field Air Museum.
-It had been obtained from a small town in Mexico, Ejido Tierra y Libertad of Bahia de los Angeles B.C, which became owner after it had been abandoned there for many years.
+October 7th, 2000, An-2 s/n ANATDSR-IR-16550 model 1975, was donated to the museum by Mike Alex, a long-time volunteer and supporter of March Field Air Museum.
+It had been obtained from a small town in Mexico, Ejido Tierra y Libertad of Bahia de los Angeles B.C, which had claimed ownership after the aircraft had been abandoned there for many years.